mitranim/mitranim.github.io/templates/posts/lisp-sexpr-hacks.md

 ## Conclusion

-If Lisp people haven't been able to stuck with pure S-expressions, nobody will.
+If Lisp people haven't been able to stick with pure S-expressions, nobody will.
 Languages designed for practical use must include common prefix and infix shortcuts.
 To me, everything above seems hacky or complicated.
 Elegant approaches are topics for other posts.